sp-soul/sp-soul.github.io/_posts/2022-04-26-handling-a-team-with-unlimited-holidays.md

 ### We have no upper limit, but we have a lower one
 A common negative associated with unlimited holiday policies is that, when faced with infinite days and possibilities, the decision paralysis means that people take hardly any holiday.

 That's why we have imposed a "lower limit" of 23 days that you *must* take each year.
 I'd love people to take more than that, but the choice to do so is theirs.
-However for all intents and purposes, taking less than 23 days holiday each year is seen a betrayal to themselves and Octopus.
+However for all intents and purposes, taking less than 23 days holiday each year is seen as a betrayal to themselves and Octopus.
 Without that time off, there's no way that they could be bringing their best selves to work in my opinion.
 For us, this combats a lot of the concerns around people not taking time off when faced with the infinite number we offer, whilst not stopping people from taking those extra weeks that they choose to take.

 ### Be as flexible as possible
 I’ve often found that it’s as much about *when* someone asks for holiday as it is about how long it is.
 Often we need time on short notice, in order to take advantage of a last minute flight deal or change in schedule.
 It could just be that someone has suddenly reached the point where they really need that trip they’d promised themselves right away instead of a couple of months from now.
 That’s why our holiday policy has no fixed notice that someone has to provide - we just use our best judgment on how to handle each unique case as it arises.